shader-slang/slang/README.md

 The [API user's guide](docs/api-users-guide.md) gives information on how to drive Slang programmatically from an application.

+The [target compatibility guide](docs/target-compatibility.md) gives an overview of feature compatibility for targets.

 The [CPU target guide](docs/cpu-target.md) gives information on compiling Slang or C++ source into shared libraries/executables or functions that can be directly executed.
 It also covers how to generate C++ code from Slang source.

 The [CUDA target guide](docs/cuda-target.md) provides information on compiling Slang/HLSL or CUDA source.
 Slang can compile to equivalent CUDA source, as well as to PTX via the nvrtc CUDA complier.